AlgoMaster Logo

 2. Interfaces and Abstractions

 Interfaces define contracts between components.
-They are critical to ensure loose coupling and allow multiple implementations to evolve independently.
+They are critical to ensure loose coupling, allowing multiple components to interact without depending on each other's internal implementation details.

 Ask yourself:

-• What should a class expose to the outside world?
+• What functionality should a class expose to the outside world?

 • What details should remain hidden?